Art enables us to find ourselves and lose ourselves at the same time.~ T. Merton

 Summer – June 1st through August 31st

 We hold the intention of our workshops to be a time of teaching, mentorship, and friendship.
-As such, these are adults-only events at this time.
+As such, these are adults-only unless otherwise noted.
 Participants are required to register online.

 VOLUNTEER TO HOST